Traveling Gluten-Free In Ecuador

 Manzanita is a cool, hip, surfer-vibe town that was lively and colorful.

 A small place with arepas made to order and amazing fruit bowls and smoothies.
 There is gluten in the location but the arepas are cooked separately.
-Please let them know if you need to worry about cross contamination.
+Please let them know if you need to worry about cross-contamination.

 A nice open air location to hang out.

 We had beverages and chips/guacamole for an afternoon break.
-They did have gluten free snacks available.
-Please ask about cross contamination.
+They did have gluten-free snacks available.
+Please ask about cross-contamination.

-This is a chocolate company and cafe with multiple locations throughout Quito and Equador.
+This is a chocolate company and cafe with multiple locations throughout Quito and Ecuador.
 It is a quiet respite from the busy city and offers gluten-free chocolate and coffee and a quiet, air-conditioned place to rest.

 A fun ride up the mountain led to a lookout and trailheads.
 There is a very small snack shop at the top with beverages and a few gluten-free snacks.

-Quito airport/Mariscal Sucre Airport
+Quito Airport / Mariscal Sucre Airport

 You can’t miss the enormous, modern hotel located directly across from the airport.
 Many international flights arrive very early in the am or late in the evening.
 We stayed here due to a 4 am a departure.
 The restaurant was very versed on gluten-free and had many options.